pachyderm/pachyderm/doc/enterprise/auth/auth.md

    ```bash
    $ pachctl auth activate --initial-admin=<prefix>:<user>
    ```
-  Note that you must prefix the username with the appropriate account type, i.e. either `github:<user>`, or `robot:<user>`.
-If the latter is used, Pachyderm will generate and return a Pachyderm auth token that may be used to authenticate as the initial robot admin via `pachctl auth use-auth-token` (see below).
-This can be useful in cases where GitHub isn't an acceptable identity provider.
+  **Note:** You must prefix the username with the appropriate account type, such as `github:<user>` or `robot:<user>`.
+If you select the latter, Pachyderm generates and returns a Pachyderm auth token that might be used to authenticate as the initial robot admin by using `pachctl auth use-auth-token`.
+You can use this option when you cannot use GitHub as an identity provider.

 1. Activate access controls with a GitHub account: